 To maximize your savings, you will have to go through several iterations on the checkout and edit screens to determine what might be the best mix of value and cost to suit your personal needs.

 Frontpoint uses GE technology for virtually all of its components but brands it Frontpoint.
 The company offers a good selection of all sorts of equipment on their website.
 If you want, you can purchase additional equipment from any source as long as it is GE or GE compatible.
-Any Z-Wave smart home appliance will work with the consoles.
-If you have an existing thermostat or other component using Z-Wave, such as products from Honeywell, Logitech and others, you can connect and manage it through the Frontpoint home security panel and smartphone app.
+If you have an existing thermostat or other components using Z-Wave, such as products from Honeywell, Logitech and others, you can connect and manage it through the Frontpoint home security panel and smartphone app.
 You must, however, purchase the Ultimate Package monitoring.
+For more information on smart home automation using Frontpoint, check out our support article.

 Frontpoint lists their equipment under three categories: